shambhavicodes/Loong/README.md

 ### Traning

 * Initialization.
-Please update the model name according to your specification.
+Please update the model name according to your specifications.

   `python transformer_to_mamba.py`